netlabs-foundation/luthier/doc/sphinx/usage.rst

 **Inbound message type:** Any
   That is the nearest common acestor for java.io.Serializable, String and array of byte messages.
 **Supported payloads:** String, Array[Byte] and java.io.Serializable.
-  Any of this types of payload is fine send over.
+  Any of this types of payload is supported by JMS.
 |
 |
 Full example: